Loading617/MSIPTV/README.md

-# MakeSure IPTV Editor
+# MakeSure Editor
-MakeSure IPTV Editor is a Playlist Checker for Android
+MakeSure Editor is a Playlist IPTV Checker for Android